Year 12 Applied Computing: Software Development Units 3 and 4

 This subject is for you if you enjoyed studying Units 1 and 2 Applied Computing.
 If you are new to studying Computing, it is recommended that you have strong computing skills and a developing knowledge of coding.
 Many students who choose this course already have strong skills in this area and are very enthusiastic about programming.

-This course can be quite demanding and therefore you will need to be highly motivated with a proven ability to work independently.
-You will need to have sound mathematic and logic abilities.
+This course can be quite demanding and therefore you will need to be highly motivated with a proven ability to work independently and have good time management skills due to the number of assessments required to be completed in this subject.
+In addition, you will need to have sound mathematic and logic abilities.

 What do you do?

-You will find and work with a client that has a suitable real-world need or opportunity that can be developed as a software solution.
-You will then create a specification requirements document, which fully describes what the software will do and how it will be expected to perform based on the requirements from the client.
+You will identify a problem, need or opportunity from within your community that can be developed as a software solution.
+You will then produce a specification requirements document, which fully describes what the software will do and how it will be expected to perform based on the relationships between users, data and systems.

 You will use a variety of analysis tools to create software specifications such as use case diagrams, data flow diagrams, context diagrams.

-You will complete a range of exercises to develop your coding skills, which include accepting data, manipulating data, validating data, saving data, retrieving data, allowing data to be edited and resaved.
+You will complete a range of exercises to develop your coding skills, which include reading data entered by a user, manipulating data, validating data, saving data, retrieving data, allowing data to be edited and resaved.

-You will create testing and evaluation criteria and use these to check that your software solution performs as expected.
+You will prepare a beta testing strategy and evaluation criteria and use these to check that your software solution performs as expected.

 In the final topic of this course, you will learn some ways that organisations reduce the security risks to software and data during the software development process and throughout the use of the software solution.